liborplucnar/shopsys/docs/model/elasticsearch.md

 -   selling_denied (true/false value whether the product can be sold)
 -   availability (translation of product availability)
 -   main_variant (true/false value whether the product is main variant or not.
 You can find more about behavior of variants [here](../functional/behavior-of-product-variants.md))
--   detail_url (absolute url to page with products detail)
 -   visibility (all visibilities for all pricing groups and domains)

 Data of all products are exported into Elasticsearch by CRON module (`ProductExportCronModule.php`) every 5 minutes.